 Organising Electrical or Gas Compliance Certificate - £75.00 plus VAT

-Organising Council Inspection (clear) - £75.00 plus VAT
+Organising a Property Inspection Report - £125.00 plus VAT

-Dealing with Council Tax Mandates - £95.00 plus VAT
+Dealing with Council Tax Mandates - £150.00 plus VAT

 Discharge of Second Charge - £150.00 plus VAT

-Dealing with Discharge of Inhibition. - £225.00 plus VAT
+Dealing with Discharge of Inhibition - £225.00 plus VAT

-Drawdown of Help to Buy ISA - £50.00 plus VAT
+Drawdown of Help to Buy/Lifetime ISA - £50.00 plus VAT

-12. Terms of Payment
+22. Terms of Payment

 Invoices for fees and outlays in relation to conveyancing transactions which proceed to settlement are payable on the date of entry.
 We will deduct all fees and outlays from funds in our possession and account to you for the balance.
-It should be noted that in a Scottish conveyancing transaction the purchase price is normally paid by cheque.
-We therefore cannot account to you or re-pay your mortgage until the cheque clears with us, normally four working days after your sale completes.
+Where we are acting for you in a sale, any net free proceeds will normally be remitted to your nominated bank account two working days after your sale completes.